dirtbag128/dirtbag128/README.md

 <summary>✨ Fun Facts</summary>
 <br>

-- 🌱 I'm currently learning Brian2
+- 🌱 I'm currently learning Brian2 and Neural Networks
-- 💬 Ask me about Moving out
+- 💬 Ask me about AI and Neuroscience
 - ⚡ Fun fact: I am not fun
 - 🎮 When not coding: studying